Stradivarius: Theories and reproduction attempts

 Some maintain that the very best Stradivari have unique superiorities.
 Various attempts at explaining these supposed qualities have been undertaken, most results being unsuccessful or inconclusive.
 Over the centuries, numerous theories have been presented—and debunked—including an assertion that the wood was salvaged from old cathedrals.

 A more modern theory attributes tree growth during a time of global low temperatures during the Little Ice Age associated with unusually low solar activity of the Maunder Minimum, circa 1645 to 1750, during which cooler temperatures throughout Europe are believed to have caused stunted and slowed tree growth, resulting in unusually dense wood.
 Further evidence for this "Little Ice Age theory" comes from a simple examination of the dense growth rings in the wood used in Stradivari's instruments.
 Two researchers—University of Tennessee tree-ring scientist Henri Grissino-Mayer and Lloyd Burckle, a Columbia University climatologist—published their conclusions supporting the theory on increased wood density in the journal Dendrochronologia.

 In 2008, researchers from the Leiden University Medical Center in the Netherlands announced further evidence that wood density caused the claimed high quality of these instruments.
 After examining the violins with X-rays, the researchers found that these violins all have extremely consistent density, with relatively low variation in the apparent growth patterns of the trees that produced this wood.

 Yet another possible explanation is that the maple wood used was sourced from the forests of northern Croatia.
 This wood is known for its extreme density resulting from the slow growth caused by harsh Croatian winters.
 Croatian wood was traded by Venetian merchants of the era, and is still used today by local luthiers and craftsfolk for musical instruments.

 Some research points to wood preservatives used in that day as contributing to the resonant qualities.
-Joseph Nagyvary reveals that he has always held the belief that there are a wide range of chemicals that will improve the violin's sound.
+Joseph Nagyvary reveals that he has always held the belief that there is a wide range of chemicals that will improve the violin's sound.
 In a 2009 study co-authored with Renald Guillemette and Clifford Spiegelman, Nagyvary obtained shavings from a Stradivarius violin and examined them, and analysis indicated they contained "borax, fluorides, chromium and iron salts."
 He also found that the wood had decayed a little, to the extent that the filter plates in the pores between the wood's component tracheids had rotted away, perhaps while the wood was stored in or under water in the Venice lagoon before Stradivarius used it.

 Steven Sirr, a radiologist, worked with researchers to perform a CT scan of a Stradivari known as the "Betts".
 Data regarding the differing densities of woods used were then used to create a reproduction instrument.